bearfriend/messageformat-validator/README.md

 `case` - There are unrecognized cases in the target string.

 `extraneous` - There is an extraneous key/string in the target locale.

-`json-parse` - The target locale contains invalid JSON.

-`json-parse-fatal` - The target locale contains invalid JSON that is irrecoverable.

 `missing` - There is a key/string missing from the target locale.